 Accounting and Invoicing

 Freshbooks – When I first started freelancing I was using Freshbooks for all of my invoicing and accounting needs.
-It’s very simple to use and it helped me save money on those pesky PayPal fees by choosing the “Business Payments” option when writing an invoice.
-My fees went from a few dollars a transaction (sometimes upwards of $50 in fees depending on the amount I was invoicing) to a flat $0.50 per transaction.
+It’s very simple to use and it helped me save money on fees.
+My fees went from a few dollars a transaction (sometimes upwards of $50 in fees depending on the amount I was invoicing).
+I wasn’t paying anywhere near that with Freshbooks.
 I still highly recommend this for anyone who needs an easy and cost effective way to invoice their clients.
 Click here to learn more about Freshbooks and try it for free.